Productivity

 The important role of the editor

 The editor plays an important role in the success of the meeting.
 Often, this person in charge of preparing the meeting is also responsible for writing the minutes and distributing the final version to all participants.
-Therefore, the writer must have a certain number of qualities: precision, systematism, ability to listen, speed and organization are all essential assets for a meeting to be well conducted from its preparation to its conclusion.

 1. Prepare your agenda